matteofilippetto/dcd-decoder/README.md

 # dcd-decoder
 Digital Covid Certificate decoder

-Decode an image or qr code image data to human readable json and decode vendors and vaccine medical name
+Decode an image or qr code image data to human readable json and decode vendors and vaccine name

 Usage